Is Taroko Gorge Open? What to Know for Visiting in 2026

 Not far from the city, there are countless possible activities, including cycling or hiking around Liyu Lake, ATVing on the beach, paddle boarding below the Qingshui Cliffs, whale watching (best in late spring to summer), or river tracing in local streams.

-There are also three of Taiwan’s coolest Starbucks in Hualien – an aboriginal themed one north of the city, a container ship one south of the city, and Starbucks Promiseland, also south of the city.
+There are also three of Taiwan’s coolest Starbucks in Hualien – an Indigenous-themed one north of the city, a container ship one south of the city, and Starbucks Promiseland, also south of the city.

 Further south in Hualien county, you can go white water rafting, hiking, and soak in hot springs around Ruisui or go hiking and cycling around Yuli.
 Walami Trail near Yuli has scenery similar to Taroko Gorge (see image below).